opynfinance/Convexity-Protocol-Archived/README.md

 The main functionality offered by the convexity protocol is as below:
 1. Create oTokens
 2. Keep the oToken repos sufficiently collateralized
-3. Liquidate the oToken repos is they get undercollateralized
+3. Liquidate the undercollateralized repos
 4. Exercise the oTokens during the expiry window

 ## Contracts